Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

-Let us continue studying conditions for equivalences, it is indeed useful to have different criteria when verifying that two weaves are equivalent (or mutation equivalent).
-Suppose that a braid word $\beta$ contains a piece $s_ius_j$.
-Following \cite{Hersh}, the pair of crossings $(s_i,s_j)$ is said to be a {\em deletion pair} if $s_iu=us_j$.\footnote{Note that unlike \cite{Hersh}, we do not require $u$ to be a reduced word.} Let us define a relation $\prec$ on the crossings of the braid $\beta$ according to $s_{i} \prec s_{j}$ if $(s_{i}, s_{j})$ form a deletion pair.
-The following two lemmas are used in the proof of the criterion Theorem \ref{thm: one 3v} below:
+Suppose that a positive braid word $\beta$ contains a piece $s_ius_j$.
+Following \cite{Hersh}, the pair of crossings $(s_i,s_j)$ is said to be a {\em deletion pair} if $s_iu=us_j$.
+(Note that unlike \cite{Hersh}, we do not require $u$ to be a reduced word.)
+Let us define a relation $\prec$ on the crossings of the braid $\beta$ according to $s_{i} \prec s_{j}$ if $(s_{i}, s_{j})$ form a deletion pair.
+The following two lemmas are used in the proof of the criterion Theorem \ref{thm: one 3v} below.

 \begin{lemma} \begin{itemize} \item[(i)] The relation $\prec$ is a partial order on the set of crossings of $\beta$. \item[(ii)] The set of crossings of $\beta$ is a disjoint union of linearly ordered sets. \end{itemize} \end{lemma}